micmejia/bible-dump/AMPC/Romans/Rom 14.md

 Your personal convictions [on such matters]--exercise [them] as in God's presence, keeping them to yourself [striving only to know the truth and obey His will].
-Blessed (happy, [^a]to be envied) is he who has no reason to judge himself for what he approves [who does not convict himself by what he chooses to do].
+Blessed (happy, to be envied) is he who has no reason to judge himself for what he approves [who does not convict himself by what he chooses to do].